-Restricted lighting
+Restricted Lighting

-- 5.10.
-To the extent to which this can be controlled through Legislation, Regulation, or through Council's own projects, the following lighting is to be restricted or prohibited within areas covered under this policy; - Lighting which is directed towards the sky (unless required for safety reasons). - The use of searchlights, except when used by emergency personnel. - Lighting on advertisement signage is prohibited, except where it can be demonstrated that it meets the principles of 'Dark Sky Friendly Lighting'
+- 5.12.
+To the extent to which this can be controlled through Legislation, Regulation, or through Council's own projects, the following lighting is to be restricted or prohibited within areas covered under this policy; - Lighting which is directed towards the sky (unless required for safety reasons) - The use of searchlights, except when used by emergency personnel. - Lighting on advertisement signage is prohibited, except where is meets the above requirements.